 TTPSF intends to fund projects that are expected to reduce the frequency and severity of fatal and serious injury incidents that result from use of transportation facilities.
-Proposed projects should fit into one or more of the categories of of safety planning, crash data improvement, road safety audits, or other eligible activities as listed in 23 USC 148(a)(4).
+Proposed projects should fit into one or more of the categories of of safety planning, data assessment, improvement and analysis, or infrastructure improvement and other eligible activities as listed in 23 USC 148(a)(4).
 Proposed projects must meet the same eligibility criteria as regular TTP funds as defined in 25 CFR 170.

 What are examples of "leveraged private or other public funding"?